pro-banic/robocopy-backup/README.md

-# robocopy-filesync
+# robocopy-backup
-sync files via robocopy
+sync files or folders via robocopy creates a logfile